trimstray/nginx-admins-handbook/README.md

   }
   ```

-- a non-HTTP servers (e.g. PHP, Node.js, Python, Java, or other) with `proxy_pass` directive or specific directives such as:
+- a non-HTTP servers (e.g. PHP, Node.js, Python, Java, or other) with `proxy_pass` directive (as a fallback) or specific directives such as:

   - `fastcgi_pass` which passes a request to a FastCGI server